 Currently there is a restriction on the number of days that property can be removed from the main premises with regards to cover for Theft and Property Damage under our Business Insurance wordings.
 With the change in working arrangements with more equipment being used to either work remotely or from another location we agree to the following:

 Any contents or stock temporarily removed from the premises is not subject to any restrictions on number of days.

 This is applicable to all relevant policy sections.

 Extension to liability section to allow trading on footpaths

 With social distancing rules restricting the amount of people within the insured premises we are seeing more businesses either have queuing systems or operations on footpaths.
 As such, to ensure liability cover is available in these circumstances, we will automatically extend all Business Insurance policies where Liability is taken as follows:

-Despite anything contained elsewhere in the policy, the Public and Products Liability cover section or the Business liability section (as applicable) is extended to include any footpath trading, outdoor queuing system or footpath/outdoor signage or serving customers on the footpath where you have council permission but only in respect of Personal Injury or Property Damage from the activities of Your Business as specified in the Policy Schedule or Insurance Certificate (as applicable).
+Despite anything contained elsewhere in the policy, the Public and Products Liability cover section or the Business liability section (as applicable) is extended to include any footpath trading, outdoor queuing system or footpath/outdoor signage or serving customers on the footpath where you have received and are operating within council permission but only in respect of Personal Injury or Property Damage from the activities of Your Business as specified in the Policy Schedule or Insurance Certificate (as applicable).

 - fast track an advanced payment from the claim

 - deduct any excess due from the claim payment

 - assess claimants for urgent financial need of benefits in all cases